 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission.
-A preliminary version of this paper was presented in a writers' workshop at the 21st Conference on Pattern Languages of Programs (PLoP).
+A preliminary version of this papers was presented in a writers' workshop at the 21st Conference on Pattern Languages of Programs (PLoP).
 PLoP'14, September 14-17, Monticello, Illinois, USA.
-Copyright 2014 is held by the author.
-HILLSIDE xxx-x-xxxxxx-xx-x.
+Copyright 2014 is held by the author(s).
+HILLSIDE 978-1-941652-01-5.